Gadisa16/Netflix-clone/README.md

 ## GitHub Actions Workflow

 A GitHub Actions workflow is included in the `.github/workflows/` directory to automate the build and deployment process.
 This ensures that your application is built and deployed to production whenever you push changes to the main branch.

+## Google Analytics

+This project includes Google Analytics for practice purposes.
+It is used to track page views and user interactions within the application.
+The tracking is implemented using the `react-ga4` library.